Bayesian Network Structure Discovery Using Large Language Models: Problem Definition

 \section{Problem Definition}

-A Bayesian network $\mathcal{G}$ is a directed acyclic graph (DAG) consisting of nodes $\mathcal{V}$ and edges $\mathcal{E}$, i.e., $\mathcal{G} = (\mathcal{V}, \mathcal{E})$.
-The task of structure learning for Bayesian networks typically refers to learning the structure of a DAG from the data $\mathcal{D}$.
+A Bayesian network (BN) $\mathcal{G}$ is a directed acyclic graph (DAG) consisting of nodes $\mathcal{V}$ and edges $\mathcal{E}$, i.e., $\mathcal{G} = (\mathcal{V}, \mathcal{E})$.
+The task of structure learning for BNs typically refers to learning the structure of a DAG from the data $\mathcal{D}$.
 For example, score-based structure learning can be formulated as a constrained optimization problem:

 where $\mathcal{G}^*$ is the optimal network structure; $\mathbb{G}$ is the search space of all possible DAGs; $\text{Score}(\mathcal{G}, \mathcal{D})$ is a scoring function that evaluates how well the structure $\mathcal{G}$ fits the data $\mathcal{D}$.